CheekyGhost-Labs/SyntaxSparrow/README.md

 - **Different View Modes**: Control the parsing and traversal strategy when processing the source code.

-- **Lazy Evaluation**: Shared context with child elements for lazy evaluation or collection as needed.
+- **Lazy Evaluation**: The details of a semantic type are only loaded on request.

 - **Heirachy Based**: Semantic types support child declarations (where relevant) to allow for a more heirachy-based traversal.